area9innovation/fast/mini/readme.md

    - Check imports/exports, undefined names

 - Get error messages with locations to work

+- Introduce "options" for strict polymorphism, flow-type, etc. for language variations

+- Mark code in the compiler that is specific to flow somehow, so we can abstract the core out of the main part.

 - Add jupyter-style notebook feature and "resident" icon for the compiler